rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

     ZZ e mkp
     0 f 0 do i idprom@ xor loop f mkp

-where "XX:YY:ZZ" are the last 3 bytes of the Media Access Control — MAC address — for the machine.
-If one were to examine the NVRAM chip from the machine, it would likely have a yellowish sticker labeled with a bar code wit six hex digits printed underneath.
+Where "XX:YY:ZZ" are the last 3 bytes of the Media Access Control — MAC address — for the machine.
+If one were to examine the NVRAM chip from the machine it would likely have a yellowish sticker affixed with a labeled bar code with six hex digits printed underneath.

-Having carefully entered the above commands, you'll have done about all the Forth programming you'd have to do.
+Having carefully entered the above commands, one will have done about all the Forth programming one would have to do.
 Issue the `reset` command and check via `banner` after the machine comes back up whether the Ethernet address stuck.

 One could `set-defaults` if one likes.
-Good to have a fresh slate.
-You can print the environment to get a sense of what's what via `printenv` while `setenv` sets env vars (e.g., `setenv auto-boot? false`).
+It's always nice to have a fresh slate.
+One can print the environment to get a sense of what's what via `printenv` while `setenv` sets env vars (e.g., `setenv auto-boot? false`).

-OpenBoot provides a programmable user interface that gives you access to an extensive set of functions for hardware and software development, fault isolation, and debugging.
+OpenBoot provides a programmable user interface that gives us access to an extensive set of functions for hardware and software development, fault isolation, and debugging.
 Asking for `help` is always a good first step when learning something new:

 > `help` without any specifier, displays instructions on how to use the help system and lists the available help categories.
 Because of the large number of commands, help is available only for commands that are used frequently.

-Since you're hoping to netboot, it might be wise to test the network connection &mdash;
+Since we're hoping to netboot, it might be wise to test the network connection &mdash;

 ![watch-net test](/static/imgs/watch-net_test.jpg)
-<sub>you can test _devices_ and issue commands<sub>
+<sub>one can test _devices_ and issue commands<sub>

-If you're receiving good packets, this means the client is ready.
+If we're receiving good packets, this means the client is ready.
 The boot server, in my case, became the Ultra 10's new job.
-Keep in mind that some of what is to be discussed further below depends on what architecture you are trying to netboot.
-Unless otherwise noted, you can assume the client is a SPARC64 box.
+Keep in mind that some of what is to be discussed further below depends on what architecture one is trying to netboot.
+Unless otherwise noted, one can assume the client is a SPARC64 box.

 Luckily, my Ultra 10's CD-ROM drive is in decent shape and it was rather painless to download, verify, and install the OpenBSD 6.9 ISO (International Organization for Standardization) to a CD-R. Sadly, the 5 and 30's respective drives had given up the ghost.
 Replacement parts are easy to come by but it shouldn't matter since we plan to netboot them anyway!